zhiming99/rpc-frmwrk/README.md

 #### Development
 `rpc-frmwrk` supports two approaches for distributed application development.
 1. The traditional RPC. `rpc-frmwrk` has an `interface description language`, [`ridl`](https://github.com/zhiming99/rpc-frmwrk/tree/master/ridl/README.md) to help you to generate the skelton code rapidly.
-Example code can be found [here](https://github.com/zhiming99/rpc-frmwrk/tree/master/fuse#the-introduction-to-fuse-integration-and-the-rpcfs-filesystem).
+Examples can be found [here](https://github.com/zhiming99/rpc-frmwrk/tree/master/examples#generating-the-example-program-of-hellowld).
 2. Programming with [`rpcfs`](https://github.com/zhiming99/rpc-frmwrk/tree/master/fuse#the-introduction-to-fuse-integration-and-the-rpcfs-filesystem).
-The `ridl` compiler can also generate a pair of filesystem on server and client respectively.
-All the `rpc` traffic goes through file read/write and other file operations, and so does the system management.
+The `ridl` compiler can generate a pair of filesystem on server and client respectively with the `ridl` file.
+And all the `rpc` traffic goes through file read/write and other file operations.
+And the system monitoring and management are conducted via file operations, too.

 #### Runtime Dependency
 This project depends on the following 3rd-party packags at runtime: